 What help is available to help me prepare my application for Fellowship?

-For further information about the C@N-DO Assessment process, and guidance to provide for your Referees, please read the C@N-DO Assessment Handbook to be found in the CAN-DO – Assessment Handbook 2017-18.
+For further information about the C@N-DO and C@N-DO Assessment for Fellowship please read the C@N-DO Handbook.

 You will find it useful to participate in a C@N-DO Writing Retreat workshop.
 This will give you a chance to make space in your busy schedule to reflect on your practice and collaborate with others to develop a successful HEA Fellowship application through C@N-DO.